DPOAdmin/Roblox-Audio-Fetcher-Downloader/README.md

 # Roblox Audio Fetcher Downloader

-A simple GUI tool to download audio assets from Roblox.
+A GUI tool to download audio assets from Roblox.

 > **Note:** We recommend using a Roblox alternate account (alt) and its corresponding `.ROBLOSECURITY` cookie to avoid potential security and privacy risks.